ericcornelissen/shescape/CONTRIBUTING.md

 npm run fuzz -- exec --fuzzTime=10
 ```

 Alternatively, you can use a `.env` file to specify the fuzz time.
-Note that the
+For example,
-CLI provided value takes precedence.
-For example, to fuzz 10 seconds by default:
+to fuzz 10 seconds by default (Note: the CLI provided value takes precedence):

 ```ini
 FUZZ_TIME=10